LeoMastro8/LeoMastro8/README.md

 ## Hi there, I'm Leo 👋

-I'm a Computer Science student 🧑‍🎓 with a keen interest in AI/ML 🤖.
+I'm a Computer Science graduate 🎓 with a keen interest in Artificial Intelligence 🤖 and algorithms.
 I love exploring new technologies, building solutions, and continuously challenging myself in the world of computer science. 🚀

 ### 🛠️ Technologies & Tools:
 - **Languages:**  Python 🐍, Java ☕, C 💻, SQL 🛢️